flatironinstitute/CryoLike/docs/source/usage/usage.rst

 CryoLike's representations of images depend upon two grids: one in two-dimensional Cartesian space, and one in Fourier space with polar coordinates.
 These grids, along with a precision (single or double), make up the required fields of the ``ImageDescriptor`` object.
-The object also has optional fields which control how CryoLike makes Templates from reference structures; the optional fields are not used when creating or interpreting Images.
+The object also has optional fields which control how CryoLike makes Templates from reference structures.
+Note that the optional fields are not used when creating or interpreting Images.

-[TODO: I THINK THIS CHANGED]

-The first step to a CryoLike run is to create an image descriptor file.
+The first step to a CryoLike run is to create a parameter file.
 Once this file is present, you can proceed with Templates creation and Images conversion.
 These may be done in parallel, if you have appropriate compute resources.